jaqobb/dependency-injector/readme.md

 ## DependencyInjector
-A simple and easy to use Java library that will allow you to inject dependencies without increasing final jar file size.
+A simple and easy to use Java library that allows you to inject dependencies without increasing final jar file size.

 ### Add to project
 Gradle